waterdrinkerAP/deathland/Deathland_lore.md

     - And what now? <br/>
     - Well, your physical form can't handle that much power, you are not a god to do so.
-The powers will corrupt you over time and will make you a regular colored being!
+The powers will corrupt you over time and will make you a regular Color Being!
 Then the powers will leave you and go in the closest god, which is me.
 Furthermore these powers react to your actions.
 If you do evil with them they will corrupt you faster, if you do good the corruption will be reduced for a short period of time.
 Tell me, dodger, how many rulers